The State Pension

 The State Pension provides a regular income from the government for those who have reached State Pension Age.
-Receipt of this income is based upon having paid sufficient qualifying National Insurance contributions, or receiving equivalent National Insurance credits.
+To be eligible for the State Pension, you have to have paid sufficient qualifying National Insurance contributions or received equivalent National Insurance credits.

-A flat-rate State Pension was introduced with effect from 6 April 2016, for people who reach State Pension age, on or after this date.
-This affects;
+A flat-rate State Pension came into effect from 6 April 2016, for people who reached State Pension Age on, or after, that date.
+This affects:

-You will normally need at least 10 years qualifying years on your National Insurance record, or equivalent credits to get any State Pension.
-To get a full State Pension, you will need at least 35 years of qualifying National Insurance payments, or credits.
+You’ll normally need at least ten qualifying years on your National Insurance record, or equivalent credits to get any State Pension.
+To get a full State Pension, you’ll need at least 35 years of qualifying National Insurance payments, or credits.

 If you are born before the above dates, your State Pension Age will be based on the old rules.
-Information on this can be found on the Government’s website.
+Visit Gov.uk for more information.

 How much is the New State Pension?

-If you were in contracted out-employment, at any time, before 6 April 2016 you will find that a deduction has been made from the starting amount.
+If you were in contracted out-employment, at any time before 6 April 2016, you’ll find that a deduction has been made from the starting amount.
 This is because you will normally have paid National Insurance contributions at a lower rate whilst you were a member of a contracted-out pension scheme.

-If your starting amount is less than £159.55 a week, you will be able to build up more State Pension for any further qualifying years, i.e. years in which you pay or receive National Insurance contributions/credits from 6 April 2016, until you reach state pension age.
+If your starting amount is less than £203.85 a week, you’ll be able to build up more State Pension for any further qualifying years, i.e. years where you pay or receive National Insurance contributions/credits from 6 April 2023, until you reach State Pension Age.